 Bust: Do not use your bra size for a bust measurement.
 With a tape measure fullest part of the bust, across nipple line.
 Be sure to keep the measuring tape parallel to the floor.
 Wear a bra similar to the bra you will be wearing with your dress.

 Waist/Natural Waist: Smallest part of the waist, usually 1 inch above navel.
 While standing straight up, bend to your side.
 The part where your waist creases is your natural waist.
 Mark the spot, stand up and then measure there.

 Hips: Fullest part of the buttocks.
 Stand with feet together.

-Measure from the center of the collarbone (Hollow) to the dress hem.
+Measure from the center of the collarbone (Hollow) to the floor with feet together flat foot.
 Note: The length is not measured starting from the garment neckline.

 Almost everyone will require alterations by a professional seamstress.

 It is always better to purchase a dress that is a little bigger than one that is too small.
 We recommend you purchase a gown that fits your largest measurement, and have the dress taken in.